-A BDHS academic jacket is awarded, free of charge, to those students who qualify based on their academic performance and school attendance.
+A BDHS academic jacket is awarded to those students who qualify based on their academic performance and school attendance.
 A student must satisfy the requirements for a given semester by meeting the following criteria:

-- 3.8 semester GPA as of the date of the end of the term (no "incompletes" as a quarter or semester grade) - 97% attendance rate per period with no unexcused absences for any period.
-(No more than 3 absences for any period is 97%). - Enrollment in 7 classes in a semester no study halls - Service hours, have been completed and turned in on time. - No Academic Honesty Policy Violations
+- 3.85 semester GPA as of the date of the end of the term (no "incompletes" as a quarter or semester grade) - Did not miss/was not absent more than 5 days of school per period for the semester - Enrollment in 7 classes in a semester no study halls - Service hours, have been completed and submitted on time - No Academic Honesty Policy Violations

 To earn a jacket, a student must accumulate three (3) semesters of meeting the requirements.
 The semesters do not need to be consecutive.
 Both academic and athletic accomplishments may be displayed on the academic jacket or vice versa.
 Order of awards for an academic jacket are as follows: